 Housing one of Europe’s largest civic art collections, the city has a fantastic mix of world-class museums, galleries and award-winning visitor attractions including Kelvingrove Art Gallery and Museum and Riverside Museum, with many free to visit.
-From a cutting edge arts scene that’s envied across the globe to family friendly attractions, there really is something for everyone.
+From a cutting edge arts scene that’s envied across the globe to family friendly attractions and unique visitor experiences like the brand new Clydeside Distillery, there really is something for everyone.
 It’s also the only place in the world that has a concentration of attractions and architecture created by iconic Glaswegian architect and designer, Charles Rennie Mackintosh.

 2. According to Wanderlust travel magazine, the city has an "impressive gastronomic scene"